TTFH/TDLL/README.md

 ## Extended Teardown API - DLL

 > [!Caution]
-> This DLL is compatible only with Teardown 1.6.3 Build 18614570 (released on 27 May 2025).
+> This DLL is compatible only with Teardown 1.6.3 Build 18731874 (released on 4 June 2025).
 It will stop working in the next game update.
 Ensure you remove it by deleteting the file `winmm.dll` from the Teardown directory.

 ### What it does:
 - Provides a DLL that can be used to extend the Teardown API.